Saivivek01/First-NFT/README.md

 # Basic NFT Project

 This project demonstrates a basic NFT.
-It comes with a sample contract, a test for that contract, a deploy script that deploys that contract, Its implementation can be seen in ropsten etherscan,
+It comes with a smart contract, a test for that contract, a deploy script that deploys that contract, Its implementation can be seen in ropsten etherscan,